 Fiduciary funds account for assets held by the District in a trustee capacity or as an agent on behalf of others.
 Trust funds account for assets held by the District under the terms of a formal trust agreement.
-Fiduciary funds are not included in the government-wide financial statements.
+Fiduciary funds are not included in the government-wide statements.

-The private purpose trust fund is accounted for using the accrual method of accounting.
+The Private Purpose Trust Fund is accounted for using the accrual method of accounting.
 Private purpose trust funds account for assets where interest payments may be spent for student scholarships.
-These funds are not included in the District's government-wide financial statements.

-The agency fund is custodial in nature and does not present results of operations or have a measurement focus.
+The Agency Fund is custodial in nature and does not present results of operations or have a measurement focus.
 Agency funds are accounted for using the accrual basis of accounting.
 This fund is used to account for assets that the District holds for others in an agency capacity (primarily student activities).

-During the course of operations the District has activity between funds for various purposes.
+During the course of operations, the District has activity between funds for various purposes.
 Any residual balances outstanding at year end are reported as due from/to other funds and advances to/from other funds.
 While these balances are reported in fund financial statements, they are eliminated in the preparation of the government-wide financial statements.